 Capacity

-• Federal agencies, state and local jurisdictions, and landholders must sustain adequate capacity to complete their pollution-reducing work.
-The Chesapeake Bay Program will address financial needs by evaluating the cost of best management practice implementation and maintenance, considering how costs might be reduced, quantifying funding gaps, identifying new funding sources and communicating funding needs to elected officials.
+Federal agencies, state and local jurisdictions, and landholders must sustain adequate capacity to complete their work to reduce nutrients and sediment.
+The Chesapeake Bay Program partnership will address financial needs by evaluating the cost of best management practice implementation and maintenance, considering how costs might be reduced, quantifying funding gaps, identifying new funding sources and communicating funding needs to elected officials.

 Technical Information

-The Chesapeake Bay Program is working to improve the data and information it uses to track pollution sources, loads and reductions.
+The Chesapeake Bay Program partnership is working to improve the data and information it uses to track nutrient and sediment sources, loads and reductions.
 To do this, the partnership will:

-• Refine the pollution reduction values associated with BMPs and verify the effectiveness and efficiency of these practices;
+• Refine the nutrient and sediment reduction values associated with BMPs and verify the effectiveness and efficiency of these practices.

-• Incorporate improved data and information related to pollution load transport, land use and the impacts of population growth and climate change to our modeling tools;
+• Incorporate improved data and information related to nutrient and sediment load transport, land use, and the impacts of population growth and climate change to our modeling tools.

-• Assess various watershed model calibration methods with the goal of improving local watershed results; and
+• Assess various watershed model calibration methods with the goal of improving local watershed results.

 • Enhance the next generation of decision support tools to improve accuracy, transparency and confidence.